-Passive activity income does not include the following:
+Passive activity income does not include the following.

-• Income from an activity that is not a passive activity.

-• Portfolio income, including interest (other than self-charged interest treated as passive activity income), dividends, annuities, and royalties not derived in the ordinary course of a trade or business, and gain or loss from the disposition of property that produces portfolio income or is held for investment (see section 163(d)(5)).
-See Temporary Regulations section 1.469-2T(c)(3).

-• Alaska Permanent Fund dividends.

-• Personal service income, including salaries, wages, commissions, self-employment income from trade or business activities in which you materially participated for the tax year, deferred compensation, taxable social security and other retirement benefits, and payments from partnerships to partners for personal services.
+- Income from an activity that is not a passive activity. - Portfolio income, including interest (other than self-charged interest treated as passive activity income), dividends, annuities, and royalties not derived in the ordinary course of a trade or business, and gain or loss from the disposition of property that produces portfolio income or is held for investment (see section 163(d)(5)).
+See Temporary Regulations section 1.469-2T(c)(3). - Alaska Permanent Fund dividends. - Personal service income, including salaries, wages, commissions, self-employment income from trade or business activities in which you materially participated for the tax year, deferred compensation, taxable social security and other retirement benefits, and payments from partnerships to partners for personal services.
 See Temporary Regulations section 1.469-2T(c)(4).

-• Income from positive section 481 adjustments allocated to activities other than passive activities.
-See Temporary Regulations section 1.469-2T(c)(5).

-• Income or gain from investments of working capital.

-• Income from an oil or gas property if you treated any loss from a working interest in the property for any tax year beginning after 1986 as a nonpassive loss under the rule excluding working interests in oil and gas wells from passive activities.
-See Regulations section 1.469-2(c)(6).

-• Any income from intangible property if your personal efforts significantly contributed to the creation of the property.

-• Any income treated as not from a passive activity under Temporary Regulations section 1.469-2T(f) and Regulations section 1.469-2(f).
-See Recharacterization of Passive Income on this page.

-• Overall gain from any interest in a PTP.

-• State, local, and foreign income tax refunds.

-• Income from a covenant not to compete.

-• Any reimbursement of a casualty or theft loss included in income as recovery of all or part of a prior year loss deduction if the deduction for the loss was not treated as a passive activity deduction.

-• Cancellation of debt income to the extent that at the time the debt was discharged the debt was not properly allocable under Temporary Regulations section 1.163-8T to passive activities.
+- Income from positive section 481 adjustments allocated to activities other than passive activities.
+See Temporary Regulations section 1.469-2T(c)(5). - Income or gain from investments of working capital. - Income from an oil or gas property if you treated any loss from a working interest in the property for any tax year beginning after 1986 as a nonpassive loss under the rule excluding working interests in oil and gas wells from passive activities (see item 3 under Activities That Are Not Passive Activities on page 2).
+See Regulations section 1.469-2(c)(6). - Any income from intangible property if your personal efforts significantly contributed to the creation of the property. - Any income treated as not from a passive activity under Temporary Regulations section 1.469-2T(f) and Regulations section 1.469-2(f).
+See Recharacterization of Passive Income on this page. - Overall gain from any interest in a PTP (see item 2 under Special Instructions for PTPs on page 12). - State, local, and foreign income tax refunds. - Income from a covenant not to compete. - Any reimbursement of a casualty or theft loss included in income as recovery of all or part of a prior year loss deduction if the deduction for the loss was not treated as a passive activity deduction. - Cancellation of debt income to the extent that at the time the debt was discharged the debt was not properly allocable under Temporary Regulations section 1.163-8T to passive activities.